luawah/Caixa-Eletronico/README.md

 # CaixaEletronico
-A java program that simulates an ATM.
+a system of bank with a similar interface that of an ATM.